 Treatment Description Diagonal Diverters Curbs placed diagonally across an intersection which force vehicles to turn.
-If placed on a neighborhood bike green- way, can allow bikes to pass through the diverter.
-Half Closures Conversion of some of a street to one-way to prevent traffic from enter- ing residential streets.
+If placed on a neighborhood bike greenway, this can allow bikes to pass through the diverter.
+Half Closures Conversion of some of a street to one-way to prevent traffic from entering residential streets.
 If placed on a neighborhood bike greenway, it can allow bikes to travel against the flow of general traffic and still have access.
 Median Barriers Median barriers that prevent vehicles from continuing straight through an intersection.
-If placed on a neighbor- hood bike greenway, it can allow bikes to pass through the barrier.
+If placed on a neighborhood bike greenway, it can allow bikes to pass through the barrier.